Our Oceans Are in Limited Supply

 Like any natural resource, we appreciate that what’s in our oceans is a limited supply.
 Sadly, poor fishing practices threaten the health of our ocean’s ecosystems and risk the destruction of essential fish stocks.
 Our fish and seafood policy means customers can support responsible fishing and farming by shopping at ALDI.

-We’re proud to have been recognised as Australia’s most responsible supermarket for our commitment to sourcing tuna responsibly by Greenpeace.
+We’re proud to have been recognised as Australia’s most responsible supermarket, by Greenpeace, for our commitment to sourcing tuna responsibly.
 Our entire canned tuna range is sourced responsibly, and our customers can find out where their tuna comes from by using the ‘trace your tuna’ tool on our website (find out more below).

 Future Fish products are either: